embar-/pdsa-grapher/README.md

 tables in your database, as well as display the metadata of those tables.

 **Technologies**:
-Python 3, Plotly's Dash framework.
+Python 3, Plotly's Dash framework, Polars, Viz.js, D3.js.

 ## Table of Contents
 - [Source directory structure](#source-directory-structure)